-- It is normal to see some (slight) drainage at the top of the dressing. - If the dressing appears completely saturated from drainage or if there is an increasing amount of drainage from the wound over time, contact your surgeon's office. - Do not remove hospital discharge dressing (Tegaderm) for 5 days - Dressing is sealed (Tegaderm dressing) and you can shower as tolerated (no soaking or bath for several weeks)
+- It is normal to see some (slight) drainage through the gauze layer of the dressing. - If the dressing appears completely saturated from drainage or if there is an increasing amount of drainage from the wound over time, contact your surgeon's office. - Do not remove hospital discharge dressing (clear plastic Tegaderm) for 5 days. - Dressing is sealed (Tegaderm dressing) and you can shower as tolerated (no soaking or bath for 4 weeks)

-After 5 days, you may remove your dressing (Tegaderm), then:
+After 5-7 days, you may remove your dressing (Tegaderm), then:

-1. If you have Steri-Strips ONLY (absorbable sutures under skin) or light purple skin glue: ok to shower without dressing if wound is dry
+1. If you have Steri-Strips ONLY (absorbable sutures under skin) or skin glue/mesh: ok to shower without dressing if wound is dry

-2. If you have Steri-Strips over nylon stitches (on top of skin) OR nylon stitches ONLY: replace Tegaderm dressing, before showering
+2. If you have nylon stitches (dark sutures through skin layer) ONLY: replace Tegaderm dressing, before showering.